In This Article

 It All Starts In The Gut

-There are an inordinate number of stress receptors that line the intestinal track.
+There are an inordinate number of stress receptors that line the intestinal tract.
 When the stress levels are high, the impact of this stress can irritate the intestinal mucus membranes.

 A good detox plan must start with severing the relationship of stress to the gut and healing the intestinal mucosa.
-This would requires a stress reduction plan and a strategy to pull the mucus off the wall of the gut and tone the intestinal musculature.
+This would require a stress-reduction plan and a strategy to pull the mucus off the wall of the gut and tone the intestinal musculature.

 The Power of the Lymph

 Just outside the intestinal wall is the Gut Associated Lymphatic System (GALT).
-In this half inch between the villi on the inside of the intestinal wall and the GALT on the outside of the wall is the most important half inch of the body because it is where 80% of the body’s immune function lies.
+This half-inch between the villi on the inside of the intestinal wall and the GALT on the outside of the wall is the most important half-inch of the body because it is where 80% of the body’s immune function lies.
 When the lymph is congested, according to Ayurveda you may experience: skin rashes, itchiness, achy joints, holding on to water or swelling anywhere in the body, allergies, headaches, sore throats, swollen glands, swollen or tender breasts, cellulite, extra belly fat, gas or bloating – to name a few.

 Therefore, the detoxification you engage in must also de-stagnate your lymphatic system.